gucci-ninja/Soft-Eng-Lecture-Notes/5A/1X03/README.md

 #### How does Language develop

-- **Whorf-Sapir Hypothesis**: Language influences our thoughts and the way we preceive and experience the world
+- **Whorf-Sapir Hypothesis**: Language influences our thoughts and the way we perceive and experience the world
   - we think in our native language, even though we don't need to
   - Tribe in Brazil
     - only three counting words